-In accordance with IFRS 9 Financial Instruments, initial recognition of the convertible notes was recorded at the fair value of their debt component and subsequently this debt component is accounted for under the amortized cost method.
-The conversion option of the convertible notes was bifurcated and classified in derivative instruments because the conversion price is not fixed and measured at fair value on the date of issuance (based on the Black-Scholes valuation model) with recognition of the changes in fair value in each reporting period in the statement of consolidated operations.
+In accordance with IFRS 9 Financial Instruments, the convertible notes were measured at fair value on the date of issuance (based on a binomial valuation model) with recognition of the changes in fair value in the consolidated statement of operations.

-An aggregate of 242 convertible notes (par value of £10 thousand each) were converted in 2019, which resulted in the elimination of the financial instrument and reclassification of the debt to equity upon share issuance with the net impact of the conversion using the nominal value of the debt being reflected in "Financial interest and amortized cost of the convertible notes and non-convertible bonds" in the table above.
+An aggregate of 242 convertible notes (par value of $\in 10$ thousand each) were converted in 2019, which resulted in the elimination of the financial instrument and reclassification of the debt to equity upon share issuance with the net impact of the conversion using the nominal value of the debt being reflected in "Financial interest and amortized cost of the convertible notes and non-convertible bonds" in the table above.